 Now for some good news: Whether you’re trying for a sugar-free diet or just figuring out how to cut down on sugar, we have a few pretty good ideas to help you out.
 So … read on.

 Read Your Labels

 Sugar is everywhere.
-Not sure if there’s sugar in something you’re about to put in your mouth?
+Not sure if there’s sugar in something you’re about to eat?
 According to the University of California, San Francisco's SugarScience Resources, there are a whopping 61 names for sugar.
-So you may not see sucrose or fructose on your ingredient label, but things like dextrin, maltose and barley malt are other sneaky ways to say: “Hey, there’s sugar in this product.”
+So you may not see sucrose or fructose on your ingredient label, but things like dextrin, maltose, and barley malt are other sneaky ways to say: “Hey, there’s sugar in this product.”

 Swap out Sugar-Laden Drinks

-The easiest way to cut down on sugars is avoiding prepacked foods.
+The easiest way to cut your daily sugar intake is to avoid prepackaged foods.
 That means cooking — you know, boiling water and turning on your oven.
-No need to be super extra; just start simple — grilled veggies and a protein.
+No need to be super extra.
+Just start simple, like with grilled veggies and a protein.
 Oh, and we just happen to have tips on how to grill the best steak everrr.